All Episodes

 Here's the rest.

-The reality of Parkinson's That is the reality.
+The reality of Parkinson's.

 Rush Schlimbaugh, even in his apology, said that Mike Fox was allowing his illness to be exploited, shilling for a Democratic candidate.